cirosantilli/linux-cheat/terminal.md

         echo a?!*b

-- ansi escape codes
+- ANSI escape codes

     Must be interpreted to do all sorts of special things, such as move the cursor or cange colors.

-#terminal emulator vs sh interpreter
+#Terminal emulator vs sh interpreter

-Don't get terminal emulators and sh interpreters mixed up!

 sh interpreters take raw text and do certain actions.

 This raw text could come either from text files (scripts) or pipes, but in any case it is just raw text.

 Terminal emulators are GUIs that interface with users in more complex ways.

 It is easy to get the two mixed up because most of the time terminal emulators simply accumulate input chars, wait for an `<enter>` keypress, and then send strings to the sh interpreter.

 #/dev/tty

-Special file, reading and writting to it is the same as reading and writting to current terminal.
+Special file, reading and writing to it is the same as reading and writing to current terminal.

 Ex:

     echo a > /dev/tty

-outputs:
+Output:

     a